ice-blockchain/ion-index-worker/README.md

-# TON Index (C++ Worker)
+# ION Index (C++ Worker)

-This is a C++ worker for [TON indexer](https://github.com/toncenter/ion-indexer/).
-This worker reads data from TON node files, parses TL-B schemas, and inserts data into PostgreSQL database.
+This is a C++ worker for [ION indexer](https://github.com/ice-blockchain/ion-index-worker).
+This worker reads data from ION node files, parses TL-B schemas, and inserts data into PostgreSQL database.

 ## 1. How to install

-Before installing the worker, ensure the TON Index database is set up using the [instructions provided](https://github.com/toncenter/ion-indexer/tree/master).
+Before installing the worker, ensure the ION Index database is set up using the [instructions provided](https://github.com/ice-blockchain/ion-index-worker/tree/ion-fork).

 ### 1.1.
 Setup as systemd daemon